 Photo of Erica Wagner

 Erica Wagner

-Erica Wagner is a Consulting Editor at The Observer.
+Erica Wagner is The Observer's Deputy Comment Editor.
 She was the Literary Editor of The Times for 17 years and is the author of six books of fiction and non-fiction.
 She has twice been a judge of the Booker Prize and was made a Fellow of the Royal Society of Literature in 2023.
 In 2025 she was awarded a Public Humanities Fellowship by the School of Advanced Study, University of London.

+Photo of Erica Wagner